arkyper/orderly/README.md

 ## Components

 *   **Controller:** Handles incoming HTTP requests and returns responses.
 It acts as the entry point for the API.
+Responsible for parsing request bodies, validating input, and serializing responses.
-*   **Service:** Contains the business logic of the application, such as the order placement workflow and inventory management.
+*   **Service:** Contains the business logic of the application.
+It orchestrates interactions between repositories and other services to fulfill requests.
+Examples include the order placement workflow, inventory updates, and payment processing.
-*   **Repository:** Provides an interface for interacting with the database (saving and retrieving data).
+*   **Repository:** Provides an interface for interacting with the database.
+It abstracts away the details of data access and persistence, allowing the service layer to work with objects.
-*   **Models:** Represents the data structures used in the application (e.g., `Order`, `OrderItem`, `Product`).
+*   **Models:** Represents the data structures used in the application.
+These often map directly to database tables and define the structure of the data being processed.

 ## REST Endpoints

-Here are the main REST endpoints provided by the application:
+Here are the main REST endpoints provided by the application, along with sample request and response examples in JSON format:

 ### 1. Place a New Order